aaronaanderson/openFrameworks-polyphony-manager/README.md

-# openFrameworks-polyphony-manager
+# openFrameworks Polyphony Manager
+Manages MIDI input to keep a tally of all active notes.
+Includes peal functionality.
+Will only process the audio from active notes, automatically removing completed notes from the active list.

+<h2>Dependencies :</h2>

-Dependencies: ofxMIDI, ofxMaxim
+ofxMidi, ofxMaxim

+<h2>Changes to ofxMaxim:</h2>
-Note that I made a small additio to ofxMaxim for this to work.
+Note that I made a small addition to ofxMaxim for this to work.
 In the Maximilian.h file:

 to the maxiEnv class